leemgs/adaptive-os/README.md

-# KernelGPT — Prototype (AAAI Adaptive OS)
+# AdaptiveOS — Prototype (AAAI Adaptive OS)

-This repository provides a runnable prototype of **KernelGPT**, mapping to the paper’s architecture: Telemetry → Semantic KB → LLM Reasoning → Safety Runtime → Interfaces (CLI/REST).
+This repository provides a runnable prototype of **AdaptiveOS**, mapping to the paper’s architecture: Telemetry → Semantic KB → LLM Reasoning → Safety Runtime → Interfaces (CLI/REST).
 It defaults to **simulation mode** (no root) and includes **optional eBPF stubs** for ctx‑switch sampling (root + bcc).

 ## Install